Egyptian Arabic: Naming

-The term Egyptian Arabic is usually used synonymously with "Cairene Arabic", which is technically a dialect of Egyptian Arabic.
+The term Egyptian Arabic is usually used synonymously with Cairene Arabic, which is technically a dialect of Egyptian Arabic.
 The country's native name, مصر Maṣr, is often used locally to refer to Cairo itself.
 As is the case with Parisian French, Cairene Arabic is by far the most prevalent dialect in the country.

 Geographic distribution

-Among the spoken varieties of Arabic, Standard Egyptian Arabic (based on the dialect of the Egyptian capital) is the only one to have become a lingua franca in other parts of the Arabic-speaking world primarily for two reasons: The proliferation and popularity of Egyptian films and other media in the region since the early 20th century as well as the great number of Egyptian teachers and professors who were instrumental in setting up the education systems of various countries in the Arabian Peninsula and also taught there and in other countries such as Algeria and Libya.
-Also, many Lebanese artists choose to sing in Egyptian.
+Egyptian Arabic has become widely understood in the Arabic-speaking world primarily for two reasons: The proliferation and popularity of Egyptian films and other media in the region since the early 20th century as well as the great number of Egyptian teachers and professors who were instrumental in setting up the education systems of various countries in the Arabian Peninsula and also taught there and in other countries such as Algeria and Libya.
+Also, many Lebanese artists choose to sing in Egyptian, prominent examples like Nancy Ajram and Sabah.

-Standard Egyptian Arabic, when used in documents, broadcast media, prepared speeches and sometimes in liturgical purpose, is heavily influenced by Cairene Arabic with loanwords of Modern Standard Arabic origin or code-switching between Cairene Arabic and Modern Standard Arabic.

 History

 Arabic was spoken in parts of Egypt such as the Eastern Desert and Sinai before Islam.
+It also seems like some Egypto-Arabic words derive from old Ancient Egyptian words.
 However, Nile Valley Egyptians slowly adopted Arabic as a written language following the Muslim conquest of Egypt in the seventh century.
 Until then, they had spoken either Koine Greek or Egyptian in its Coptic form.
 A period of Coptic-Arabic bilingualism in Lower Egypt lasted for more than three centuries.
 The period would last much longer in the south.
 Arabic had been already familiar to Valley Egyptians since Arabic had been spoken throughout the Eastern Desert and Sinai.
 Arabic was also a minority language of some residents of the Nile Valley such as Qift in Upper Egypt through pre-Islamic trade with Nabateans in the Sinai Peninsula and the easternmost part of the Nile Delta.
 Egyptian Arabic seems to have begun taking shape in Fustat, the first Islamic capital of Egypt, now part of Cairo.